NEWS, AWARDS, RECOGNITION (1999-2025)

 2023: Co-Creation of Amuse Bouche with Partizan

-Indovina co-creates Amuse Bouche, a forward-looking initiative with Partizan aimed at exploring new technologies and storytelling practices in the age of intelligent tools.
-The project brings together artists and technologists to prototype ideas at the intersection of creativity, AI, and narrative experimentation.
+I co-created Amuse Bouche, a forward-looking initiative with Partizan built to explore new technologies and storytelling practices in the age of intelligent tools.
+We brought together artists and technologists to prototype wild ideas at the intersection of creativity, AI, and narrative experimentation—part R&D lab, part creative playground.

 2022: Coinbase “Degen Trilogy” Press